Welcome to St. Mary’s University School of Law! Please review the tasks you need to complete to prepare for your legal education.

 St. Mary’s University offers housing for law students in Chaminade Tower at a competitive rate and added convenience.
 Chaminade Tower was recently renovated and provides individual, suite-style rooms (where you share a bathroom with another resident).
 All students who live on campus are required to have health insurance.
 For more information on housing and rates, contact the Office of Residence Life at 210-431-4312 or at email@example.com.

-Non-dorm students do not need health insurance.
-They are welcome to enroll in the St. Mary’s University health plan, however.
-For more information on student health requirements, including immunizations, contact the Student Health Center at 210-436-3506 or firstname.lastname@example.org.
+Students who live off campus do not need health insurance but are welcome to enroll in the St. Mary’s University health plan.
+For more information on student health requirements, including immunizations, contact the Student Health Center at 210-436-3506 or email@example.com.

 The St. Mary’s University Official Bookstore can help you find what you need.
 Students can find the course materials they need by entering the course number and section.